 - Difficulty | Hard

 The Sawtooth National Forest in Idaho is well known for epic hikes, but, in our opinion the hike to Thompson Peak is head and shoulders (literally!) above the rest!
-Standing nearly 10,700 feet above sea level, Thompson Peak is the tallest summit in the Sawtooth Mountains and the hike to reach the top is one of the most epic day hikes we’ve ever done.
+Standing nearly 10,700 feet above sea level, Thompson Peak is the tallest summit in the Sawtooth Mountains.
+The hike to reach the top is one of the most epic day hikes we’ve ever done.

 Featuring serious elevation gain, a picturesque alpine lake, a killer boulder field, and some scrambling up to the summit, this hike has it all!